FSD's Data Management Policy

 Citation requirement and persistent identifiers

-We assign persistent identifiers (PIDs) to all archived data in compliance with documented standards (URN and DOI).
+FSD assigns persistent identifiers (PIDs) to all archived data in compliance with documented standards (URN and DOI).
 Authors will also be assigned a permanent identifier, if they have one.
 For individuals, the permanent identifier is ORCID, ISNI or ResearcherID.
 For organisations, the persistent identifier is ISNI or ROR.

 Storage, backup, access control and certification

 FSD is a trusted repository (CoreTrustSeal) for archiving research data for reuse.
-We do not offer services for research data storage or backups during the primary research.